willuhmjs/webpage/src/routes/article/learning-to-code/+page.md

 date: 2023-04-08
 ---

-Chances are that you're probably interested in learning to code.
-Learning a programming language can be both challenging and enjoyable, and there are often multiple ways to go about it.
-My process involves combining multiple different methods together into a foolproof multi-step solution.
+Chances are, you’re probably interested in learning to code.
+There are various strategies that make learning a programming language less challenging and more fun.
+My process involves combing multiple different methods together into a foolproof multi-step solution.

 ## Find what interests you